TheOdinProject/curriculum/advanced_html_css/responsive_design/natural_responsiveness.md

 1. Read ["Using the viewport meta tag"](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag) on MDN to get a little more background and detail about the viewport meta tag and the nature of screen resolutions.
 1. [Using Percentages in CSS](https://web.archive.org/web/20251116005914/https://codyloyd.com/2021/percentages/) is an article that tackles another common pitfall.
 Don't focus too much on the `@media` parts, as we will cover media queries very soon.
-1. [minmax() in auto-fill repeating tracks](https://gridbyexample.com/examples/example28/) demonstrates a really nice responsive grid feature.
-You should already be familiar with this feature, but if you want to refresh your knowledge, return to the [Dynamic minimum and maximum sizes](https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-advanced-grid-properties#dynamic-minimum-and-maximum-sizes) section in the Advanced Grid Properties lesson.

 </div>